 Sadly, most of us live in places where cycling “infrastructure” amounts to little more than paint—not meaningful separation from auto traffic.

 Infrastructure often forces conflicts between bikes’ and cars’ paths.
-Even worse, few drivers are even accustomed to looking for cyclists, pedestrians, or anything else smaller than an automobile.
+Worse yet, few drivers are even accustomed to looking for cyclists, pedestrians, or anything else smaller than an automobile.
 To top it all off, city drivers often exceed the critical 30 mph threshold at which we cease noticing peripheral details.

 If you have the good fortune of a low-stress bike route through town, it probably doesn’t end right at your office or storefront.
 Even if it did, there would still be intersections along the way.